ENTP vs INTP – Key Differences between these Two Personalities

 How do INTPs express their intelligence?

-• They don’t mind an intellectual discussion but would prefer to work alone to find the answers they’re after.
+• They don’t mind an intellectual discussion but prefer to work alone to find the answers they’re after.

 Am I an ENTP or an INTP?